 A third of the 18 consultations given to Which? researchers posing as potential patients were rated ‘poor’ by an expert panel, with leading chain Optical Express the worst.

 We also surveyed laser eye surgery patients, to find out which clinics are rated the best and worst by Which? members who have actually had the operation.
 Which? members can click to discover the best and worst clinics.
 We’ve also rated the best and worst optician stores.

 Not yet a Which? member?
-You can sign up for a £1 trial and access our results plus all the reviews on the Which? website.
+You can sign up and access our results plus all the reviews on the Which? website.

 Laser eye surgery risks